prettygreenplants/prettygreenplants.com/README.md

 ```

 3. Update `ansible/ssh.cfg` file to apply new IP address
+4. Point DNS record to the new IP address
-4. Install necessary packages on the cloud, get the latest code, install
+5. Install necessary packages on the cloud, get the latest code, install
 dependencies and start up containers

 ```bash